macrotex/docker-patchman/README.md

 [[_TOC_]]

-# docker-patchman
+# Patchman docker container

-Patchman (Patch management tool) docker file.
-See the [Patchman GitHub](https://github.com/furlongm/patchman) page for more details.
+Dockerization of Patchman (Patch management tool).
+See the [Patchman GitHub](https://github.com/furlongm/patchman) page for more details on Patchman itself.

+The Docker container runs Patchman under Apache 2.4.
+Most of the configuration described below involves Apache.

-## Quick Start
+# Quick Start

 1. Build Image (Change to the directory where Dockerfile exists)